 The SIEC has the following responsibilities:

-Develop policies and make recommendations to the office for technical standards for state wireless radio communications systems, including emergency communications systems.
+Develop policies and make recommendations to the OCIO for technical standards for state wireless radio communications systems, including emergency communications systems.
 The standards must address, among other things, the interoperability of systems, taking into account both existing and future systems and technologies;

-Coordinate and manage on behalf of the office the licensing and use of state-designated and state-licensed radio frequencies, including the spectrum used for public safety and emergency communications, and serve as the point of contact with the federal communications commission on matters relating to allocation, use, and licensing of radio spectrum;
+Coordinate and manage on behalf of the OCIO the licensing and use of state-designated and state-licensed radio frequencies, including the spectrum used for public safety and emergency communications, and serve as the point of contact with the federal communications commission on matters relating to allocation, use, and licensing of radio spectrum;

-Coordinate the purchasing of all state wireless radio communications system equipment to ensure that:
+Approve the purchasing of all state wireless radio communications system equipment to ensure that:

-After the transition from a radio over internet protocol network, any new trunked system shall be, at a minimum, project-25;
+Any new trunked radio system shall be, at a minimum, project-25; and

-Any new system that requires advanced digital features shall be, at a minimum, project-25;
+Any new land-mobile radio system that requires advanced digital features shall be, at a minimum, project-25;

-(iii) Any new system or equipment purchases shall be, at a minimum, upgradable to project-25;
+(iii)

 Seek support, including possible federal or other funding, for state-sponsored wireless communications systems;

 Develop recommendations for legislation that may be required to promote interoperability of state wireless communications systems;

 Foster cooperation and coordination among public safety and emergency response organizations;

 Work with wireless communications groups and associations to ensure interoperability among all public safety and emergency response wireless communications systems; and

-Perform such other duties as may be assigned by the office to promote interoperability of wireless communications systems.
+Perform such other duties as may be assigned by the OCIO to promote interoperability of wireless communications systems.

 ARTICLE VI.
 MEMBERSHIP AND ADMINISTRATION